7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 - First true leaves are forming (the second set of leaves)

-- Plants are 2-3 inches tall
+- Plants are 2 to 3 inches tall

 - Vibrant green color